-In order for Solr to work for your collections, you will have to activate the blocks that you want, and configure them to display your desired results.
-The following instructions will show you how to configure Solr to work with solution packs.
-Additional information about installing Solr and how Islandora uses Solr is provided in Chapter 9 - Installing Solr and GSearch.
-Additional information about customizing Islandora's Solr Search Module is provided in Chapter 7 - Customizing Islandora.
+In order for Solr to work for your collections, you will have to activate the blocks that you want (see above), and configure them to display your desired results.

+The following instructions will show you how to configure the initial Solr set up in your Islandora instance.
+Additional information about installing Solr and how Islandora uses Solr is provided in milestone 6 - Installing Solr and GSearch.

-1. Navigate to the Configuration Panel
+1. Navigate to Solr Configuration Panel

-Start by going to the 'Islandora' page in the admin panel and click on the 'Solr Client' link.
+Start by going to the 'Islandora' page in the admin panel and click on the 'Solr Index' link.